Byzantine–Mongol alliance: Alliance under Andronikos II (1282–1328)

 After 1295, Andronikos II offered Ghazan a marital alliance, in exchange for Mongol help to fight against the Turcomans at the Oriental frontier of the Byzantine Empire.
 Ghazan accepted the offer and promised to stop the incursions.
 The death of Ghazan in 1304 was mourned by the Byzantines.

 This alliance would continue under Ghazan's successor, Oljeitu.
-In 1305, Ilkhan Oljeitu promised Andronikos II 40,000 men, and in 1308 dispatched 30,000 men to recover many Byzantine towns in Bithynia.
-Andronicus II gave daughters in marriage to Toqta, as well as his successor Uzbek (1312–1341), but relations turned sour at the end of Andronikos's reign and the Mongols mounted raids on Thrace between 1320 and 1324, until the Byzantine port of Vicina Macaria was occupied by the Mongols.
+In 1305, Ilkhan Oljeitu promised Andronikos II 40,000 men, and in 1308 dispatched 30,000 men to Bithynia to recover many Byzantine towns.
+Andronicus II gave daughters in marriage to Toqta, as well as his successor Uzbek (1312–1341), but relations turned sour at the end of Andronikos's reign and the Mongols mounted raids on Thrace between 1320 and 1324, until the Byzantine port of Vicina Macaria was occupied by the Mongols in the late 1330's.

+Mongol control of western and central Anatolia was unstable, which allowed Turkmen groups to raid and cause damage to many frontier villages in the Byzantine Empire.
+These raids would eventually lead to the complete collapse of Byzantine Anatolia under Andronikos II.
+The Byzantines asked the Ilkhans for help in 1302-1303 and again in 1304-1305, but despite promises of help, it did not stop the Turkmen advances.

 End of friendly relations

 Under Andronikos III relations seem to have turned even more conflictual.
 In 1341, the Mongols planned to attack Constantinople, and Andronikos III had to send an embassy to stop the attack.